ostadabbas/Deep-Markov-Factor-Analysis-DMFA-/README.md

 # Deep Markov Factor Analysis (DMFA)

-Codes and experiments for deep Markov factor analysis (DMFA)
+Codes and experiments for deep Markov factor analysis (DMFA) model accsepted for publication at NeurIPS2021:

+A. Farnoosh and S. Ostadabbas, “Deep Markov Factor Analysis: Towards concurrent temporal and spatial analysis of fMRI data,” in Thirty-fifth Annual Conference on Neural Information Processing Systems (NeurIPS), 2021.

 ### Dependencies: